Yet-Zio/Master-Browser_/README.md

 - # Beta Testers
 Anonymous(Durgesh): For testing if the apk was installing and working fine with other phones.(Member)

-Yet Zio: For Further functions testing.(Main_Developer)

-Master-Console_ Inc. Affiliates: For contributing and for storing application in a safe place.(Developers)
 - # Tools
 - Android Studio
 - The Android SDK